 Webinars & Seminars

-Don’t miss Ogletree Deakins’ 2020 National Workplace Strategies seminar on May 13-16, 2020 at the JW Marriott in Austin Texas.
+Don’t miss Ogletree Deakins’ 2021 National Workplace Strategies seminar on May 5-8, 2021 at the Chicago Marriott Downtown Magnificent Mile in Chicago Illinois.
 Ogletree Deakins’ annual Workplace Strategies seminar is the premier event of its kind for sophisticated human resources professionals, in-house counsel, and other business professionals.